selfdecode/rd-imputation-accuracy/README.md

 - imputed: imputation results
 - wgs: ground truth file, containing experimentally determined genotypes (i.e. Whole Genome Sequencing data)
 - bwgs: same wgs file but in BCF format to speed up the process and .csi index file associated.

+***N.B.
+The Imputation_score.sh is designed to run automatically from phaing to accuracy evaluation, but in case you will need to run accuracy directly on some VCFs file you can use the following section.***

 ## How to run Accuracy evaluation:
 ```